Breast cancer and my fertility

 Use the LIVESTRONG Fertility Risk Tool to learn more about your risk of your periods stopping based on the chemotherapy drugs you may receive.

-What can happen to my fertility during hormone therapy?
+What can happen to my fertility during hormone (endocrine) therapy?

 - Hormone therapy does not affect your fertility.
 However, if you have hormone therapy for 5 or more years your fertility will decrease as you age.

 - You may be able to interrupt hormone therapy before the full treatment is completed, while you try to become pregnant.
 Then you could continue hormone therapy after your child is born.
 The effect of this is still being studied.
-Talk with your oncologist about taking a break from treatment.
+Talk with your oncologist about taking a break from treatment in order to try to get pregnant.

 How will I know if I am still able to get pregnant after I finish chemotherapy and hormone therapy?